 Hut, Sweet Hut

 Looking for views of Mount Rainier on a snowshoe or cross-country ski?
-Mount Tahoma Trails Association huts (pictured below) have reopened for day use and overnights!
+Mount Tahoma Trails Association huts are open for day use and overnights!
+But hurry up and make reservations for overnight spots or keep checking back if your preferred dates are full.

 Pack food, beverages, sleeping gear.
 Hike 4 to 6 miles depending on the hut, and settle in.
 Or book different huts on consecutive nights for a multi-night adventure!
 You’ll need reservations to stay ($15 per person), but you can pop in for the day to warm up.
-Sno-Park permits to park.
+Sno-Park permits are required for parking.

 RV camping

-Most Sno-Park parking lots are RV-friendly.
+Many Sno-Parks allow RV parking.
 A few exceptions include Hyak, Gold Creek and Cabin Creek, which don’t allow overnight parking.
 Several Sno-Parks charge RV campers $20 a night, plus Sno-Park permits.
+Be sure to check with the Sno-Park's land manager for any required overnight parking fees.[SA1]

 Swauk Campground has a shelter, fireplace and trails that link to Pipe Creek and Blewett Pass.
 Cold-weather RVers also like Crystal Springs.

-Winter Recreation staffers urge RVers to take emergency preparation seriously and use microspikes in icy parking lots.
+RVers will want to take emergency preparation seriously and use microspikes in icy parking lots.
 Campers are not allowed to salt the lots.
 Overnighters can light campfires in containers six inches off the ground, but not under awnings.

 What to bring: